3 A Theory of Requirements Engineering - Part II

 (G2) Ground braking must be disabled when the plane is flying.

-A stakeholder goal for an ambulance dispatching system is:
+A domain goal for an ambulance dispatching system is:

 An ambulance must arrive at the incident scene within 14 minutes after the first call reporting the incident.

-In this example, the 14 minutes target comes from a UK Government standard that was in place at the time the London Ambulance Service first automated in ambulance dispatching system.
+In this example, the 14-minute target comes from a UK Government standard that was in place at the time the London Ambulance Service first automated its ambulance dispatching system.

 Grammar